 If you’ve got a modern A/V receiver, amplifier, or powered speakers with an optical input, using the Chromecast to stream is as simple connecting an optical cable from your TV’s audio output to your audio device’s optical input.
-(Note: In some cases you may need to set your TV audio to “external speakers,” and choose the optical output.
+(Note: In some cases, you may need to set your TV audio to “external speakers,” and choose the optical output.
 This menu is typically found in the settings menu under sound.)
 Have an older amplifier with only analog inputs?
 Just get an optical to RCA adapter online and plug it into the RCA input of your sound system, or better yet, simply get a Chromecast Audio, which costs only $35 and is a great way to stream to analog gear.

 But you want better sound, you say?
-While most modern TVs will do just fine pumping out your stereo signal, you may get better sound quality by simply connecting your Chromecast directly to an HDMI input on your A/V receiver and using your phone as both the controller and the viewing window to see what’s playing.
+While most modern TVs will do just fine pumping out your stereo signal, you may get better performance by simply connecting your Chromecast directly to an HDMI input on your A/V receiver and using your phone as both the controller and the viewing window to see what’s playing.
 Or, as is increasingly likely, your receiver or soundbar may have an ARC HDMI connection, in which case any sound from your Chromecast should be routed back to the audio device from the TV via a single connection.

 Mirror your Android phone using Chromecast